seanhess/seanhess.github.com/_posts/2012-02-08-functional_javascript_partial_application.md

 count([{name:"bob"},{name:"john"}], apply(propertyEquals, "name", "bob"))
 {% endhighlight %}

 We applied 2 arguments, "name" and "bob", and count provides the last one to complete the call.
-Partial function application lets us take generic functions, like `eq`, and use them other generic higher order functions, like `count`, to solve specific problems.
+Partial function application lets us take generic functions, like `eq`, and use them other generic higher order functions, like `count`, to solve specific problems.[^3]

 Partial Application with ES5 Map and Filter
 -------------------------------------------

-There are some great higher order functions built in to ES5, and underscore has many more.
+There are some great higher order functions built in to [ES5](http://kangax.github.com/es5-compat-table/), and [underscore](http://documentcloud.github.com/underscore/) has many more.
 Let's look at `filter`, which filters an array, given a matching function.

 {% highlight javascript %}
 // this equals [1,3,3]